gtri/lowendinsight/README.md

 ### A Note about the metrics used
 * Recent commit size: This is a measure of how large the most recent commit is in relatino to the size of the codebase.
 The idea being that a large recent commit is much more likely to be bug filled than a relatively small commit.
 * Functional Contributors: A functional contributor is one that contributes above a certain percentage of commits equal to or greater than their "fair" share.
 Simply put, a contributor is counted as a functional contributor if the proportion of their commits to the total commits is greater than or equal to 1 / the total number of committers.
 If everyone committed the same amount, everyone would be a functional contributor.
+* Currency is a bit of insight into the activity of the source repo.
+This value as a measure of risk, again, isn't to state that the repo is bad.
+The project simply could be stable.
+But, it could also mean that the project is unmaintained and that as an attribute of the decision making process around whether to not consume should be considered.
 * `risk` is a top-level key that contains the "rolled up" risk, the highest value pulled from any of the discrete analysis items.